Méier

-Méier is a middle class and upper middle class neighborhood in the North Zone of Rio de Janeiro, Brazil.
+Méier is a middle class neighborhood in the North Zone of Rio de Janeiro, Brazil.
 The neighborhood is the historic center of the "Área dos Engenhos", or "Mill Area", which today is known as Grande Méier (Great Méier) and has been a sub-prefecture since 2013.
 As a result, it has a wide range of shops and a variety of services and transport, although it is not one of the largest neighborhoods of the municipality.
 In the neighborhood is located one of the first shopping centers in Brazil, Shopping do Méier, opened in 1963.
 It has two distinct urban appearances, one more bustling, commercial, in the areas close to the train station, and a quieter one, on more residential streets.

 Education and leisure

 The neighborhood has some private universities, several private schools (some almost centenary), state and municipal schools.
 The best known schools are private, Immaculate Heart of Mary School (sagrado Coração de Maria) based in 1914 in the former Imperial Street, current Aristides Caire Street Immaculate Heart of Mary College, Qi College (Colégio QI) former Metropolitan College (Colégio Metropolitano) founded in 1932 in street Dias da Cruz (where today is the Méier Shopping Mall) and other several schools including Pensi College (former Martins College), Intellecus College, etc. There are several language private courses like CCAA, Brasas, Cultura Inglesa and Ibeu) and other courses (such as Kumon).
 There are also academies of traditional dance (Rio Dance Center) and Sport Club Mackenzie.

-Meiér has many restaurants including Boi Bão at Lopez da Cruz Street and Casa do Bacalhau at Dias da Cruz Street.

 Dias da Cruz Street is closed and turned into a recreation area on Sundays and holidays from 8 a.m. to 6 p.m. between Hermengarda Street and Magalhães Couto Street.